Italian MA (Honours) 2025 entry

 • join the civil service, particularly in positions within the Foreign Office

 Recent Italian graduates have gone to work for companies in the UK and Italy.
 Some are working as teachers of modern languages in the UK, or are teaching English abroad.
-Others have taken further specialist training or conversion courses to prepare for careers in translating and interpreting.
+Others have taken further specialist training or conversion courses to prepare for careers in law or in translating and interpreting.

 The Careers Centre offers one-to-one advice to all students as well as a programme of events to assist students to build their employability skills.